swethaaj/truck-hub-datastructure/README.md

 	Map<String, Set<Integer>> mapByBlock;  which stores one to Many relationship from Block to LocationId.

+	LocationID is considered to be the primary key of the truckInfo object.

 	Data is stored this ways so its easy during retrieval process.
 	HasetSets are used as insertion and lookup up times are constant vs ArrayList which could be linear.